 - Training course in anestetic, control of reflexes and culling every fifth year for all staff involved in fish production

 - Training course in anestetic, control of reflexes and bleeding every fifth year for all staff involved in killing at slaughter

 There is still a lot to learn about fish welfare, including finding good ways to measure it.
-Grieg Seafood has participated in the development of the FISHWELL handbook, which we are implementing, but still we are not satisfied with our ability to measure good welfare in a precise way.
-Today, we find that daily feeding measurements are still the best indicators of whether our fish has good welfare, as fish with good health and welfare eat well and according to predicted parameters.
-Grieg Seafood are working on developing our own additional indicators for good welfare.
+Today, we find that appetite is the best single indicator of whether our fish has good welfare, as fish with good health and welfare eat well and according to predicted parameters.
+However, more research and knowledge is needed to advance this area further.